rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 There are a few constraints to this function:

 - after minting, the total number of tokens should not exceed the maximum allowed supply
-- attempthing to mint 0 tokens is not allowed as it makes no sense to pay for the gas without any effect
+- attempting to mint 0 tokens is not allowed as it makes no sense to pay for the gas without any effect
 - value should accompany transaction equal to a price per mint multiplied by the `numToMint`
 - function can only be called while the sale is still open